• Skip to primary navigation

 May offer marching band opportunitiesMay offer opportunities for students to participate in chamber music groups

-Overall, both band and orchestra programs can offer valuable experiences for students, and the choice between the two may depend on a student’s interests and goals.
+Overall, both band and orchestra programs provide valuable experiences for students, with the choice between them depending on a student’s interests and goals.
+Deciding factors often include the type of music a student is drawn to and their particular objectives.

 Filed Under: Brass Instruments, String Instruments